Think Global: History

-In May 2007, Tesla Motors, maker of the electric Tesla Roadster, announced an agreement to sell 43 million dollars worth of its Li-ion battery systems to THINK Nordic for use in the next generation THINK City, but on 2 November 2007 it backed out of the deal.
+In May 2007, Tesla Motors, maker of the electric Tesla Roadster, announced an agreement to sell 43 million dollars' worth of its Li-ion battery systems to THINK Nordic for use in the next generation THINK City, but on 2 November 2007 it backed out of the deal.

 The THINK assembly line was restarted in late November 2007 to start manufacturing the re-designed City car.

 On March 5, 2008, General Electric, battery manufacturer A123 Systems and THINK Global announced that they had entered a partnership to enable global electrification of transportation.
 GE invested US$4 million in THINK and $20 million in A123 Systems to help A123 roll out batteries for THINK.
 A123 Systems and THINK at the same time signed a commercial supply agreement.
 The partnership was announced at the 78th annual international Geneva Motor Show.

 Also at the 2008 Geneva motor show, THINK unveiled its future five-seater, 130 km/h concept car, the TH!NK Ox.

 In July 2008, THINK introduced the THINK City for the first time in the UK.

 As of August 2008, some 100 City cars had been manufactured for customers in Norway.
 It was reported that "the lean plant is ready for efficient production supported by the experts of Porsche Consulting".

 On December 15, 2008, THINK suspended all vehicle production and laid off 50% of its staff pending negotiation of up to $29 million in funding for working capital, citing "urgent financial distress."

 As of January 13, 2009, THINK Global received a bridge loan of 40 million Norwegian kroner (~$5.69 million) to continue operation.
 Much of that bridge loan came from one of its battery suppliers, EnerDel.

 On August 27, 2009, THINK announced a successful recapitalization ($47 million) through existing and new investors, which allowed the company to exit court protection and resume normal business operations in terms of manufacturing and sales of the THINK City EV in Europe.
-Announced investors included battery manufacturer Ener1 in U.S. (31%); US venture capital firms RockPort Capital Partners (Boston); Element Partners (Philadelphia) and Kleiner Perkins (Palo Alto, CA) as well as Valmet Automotive based in Finland and Investinor (the venture capital sovereign fund of Norway).
+Announced investors included battery manufacturer EnerDel in U.S. (31%); US venture capital firms RockPort Capital Partners (Boston); Element Partners (Philadelphia) and Kleiner Perkins (Palo Alto, CA) as well as Valmet Automotive based in Finland and Investinor (the venture capital sovereign fund of Norway).
 On the same day, the company also announced that the THINK City electric car would be produced in Valmet later that year.
 The deal also included engineering.
 Valmet invested around €3 million ($4.27 million) to the project, and became a minor shareholder of the company.